rclone/rclone/docs/content/docs.md

 ### --config=CONFIG_FILE ###

-Specify the location of the rclone config file.
+Specify the location of the rclone configuration file.

 Normally the config file is in your home directory as a file called `.config/rclone/rclone.conf` (or `.rclone.conf` if created with an